SOMBALAK

 Manuel Dhurrkay from Skinnyfish’s Salwater Band, showing gestures from his clan with his own song, Lunggurma, the trade wind, during the first stage of the field research and workshop in Makassar.

-In Makassan culture, houses and boats are said to be built like representations of human beings.
+In Makassan culture, houses and boats are often built as representations of human beings.
 They have structures of skeleton like humans do, an outer skin to protect and beautify and many inner components that give direction and power; both physically and philosophically.
-In boat-making tradition, there are initial rituals so that the trees can be easily cut down to be made into a boat.
+In the boat-making tradition, initial rituals are performed to ensure the trees can be easily felled and transformed into a boat.
 The actual building process requires many spiritual and romantic elements that, like a marriage, is a whole family engagement over the long period of construction.
 Once the boat is finished, the process of pulling the boat down into the ocean is likened to a mother giving birth.
 It is not a trivial or menial task but these processes are completed with continuous awareness, persistence, power and prayers.
-The barkwood shelter by Aboriginal people also reflects their deep understanding of the time and space continuum.
-While there are few permanent wooden traditional houses in their culture, due to seasonal fire and floods, these temporary constructions reflect and maintain a deep connection with the seasons, climate and the environment.

 The stage design for the Sombalak show is largely inspired by the structure of the boat, house and sail with movable and multifunction elements.
 The wood pillars represent the structure of the house, shelter and the boat.
 The long bamboo and wooden logs create the movable-foldable sail, big and small and able to be climbed on as well as projected on screen to provide digital visual elements.
 The performers (musicians and dancers) act as crew members of the prau (boat) and the working, dancing, singing, playing music against these artefacts and motifs becomes a strong, constant part of the stage acts.